At a Glance

 - The top cited reason for CRM software failure or disappointing results is a poor or missing CRM strategy.

-- Without a CRM strategy, CRM software deployment is aimless and adopts a trial and error approach, which is certain to incur some wrong turns and detours that result in questionable leadership, a more chaotic execution and the waste of valuable time and resources.
+- Without a strategy, CRM software deployment is aimless and adopts a trial and error approach, which is certain to incur some wrong turns and detours that result in questionable leadership, a more chaotic execution and the waste of valuable time and resources.

-- With CRM strategy, CRM software deployment occurs more quickly, achieves more significant business objectives, increases user adoption and achieves a much higher ROI.
+- With strategy, CRM software deployment occurs more quickly, achieves more significant business objectives, increases user adoption and achieves a much higher ROI.

 Reaching any new destination is best done with a map.
 You need to understand where you are starting from, where you want to go, and invest in some planning to plot the shortest route to get there.

 It's the destination, or the identification of measurable objectives that matter where most companies fall short.
 Instead of identifying specific objectives such as applying CRM technology to achieve a 5% increase in customer acquisitions, a 10% growth in customer share or a 15% increase in customer retention, uninformed implementors simply install CRM software and hope for the best.
 Hope is not a credible business strategy and configuring CRM software in a vacuum is not going to achieve measurable objectives that matter.
-This is why the top cited reason for CRM software failures and disappointing results is a poor or missing CRM strategy.
+This is why the top cited reason for CRM software failures and disappointing results is a poor or missing strategy.

 CRM is not part of a business strategy; CRM is the business strategy.